emmanex0121/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles - Display current directory contents including hidden and in long format

 5-listfilesdigitonly - Display all current directory contents in long format with user and group IDs displayed numerically

+6-firstdirectory - Creates a script that creates a directory named my_first_directory in the /tmp/ directory